wp-plugins/cm-answers/readme.txt

 Free Question & Answer forum for WordPress that allows customization of the system look&feel.

+Use-Cases
+* Forum - Put a lightweight and easy to use Forum on your WordPress site/blog.
+* Support forum - Support your users while letting them vote and answer existing  topics
+* Community - Add a forum to your site and allow your members to start their own conversations
+* Questions & Answers - Users can answer questions sent in by other users.
+* Customer Support - Support customers questions
+* StackOverflow - Add StackOverflow like forum to your site

+Features
 * Includes views count
 * Includes answers count
 * Admin can moderate question & answers and can receive email notifications
 * Users can receive notifications once answering a question on followup
 * Sorting option in question and answer page
 * Templet can be easily customized
 * We will be happy to add more language files submitted by WP community members, Currently we support: Spanish, German, Polish.
-Some translation is shown using Google so you are also welcome to send us revised files

 **Demo**